 Usually ships In 1-2 Business Days

-- Albon® Tablets provide long-lasting action against a variety of bacterial infections in the respiratory, intestinal and genitourinary tract
+- Albon® Tablets are effective for treating a wide range of bacterial infections in dogs and cats

 - Comes in easy-dosing tablets or custard-flavored oral suspension